mkorpela/pabot/README.md

   add them as suite files.

 --command [ACTUAL COMMANDS TO START ROBOT EXECUTOR] --end-command
-  RF script for situations where pybot is not used directly
+  RF script for situations where robot is not used directly

 --processes   [NUMBER OF PROCESSES]
   How many parallel executors to use (default max of 2 and cpu count)